-- OpenText^{} RightFax^{} Connect is a cloud service that eliminates the need for fax channels and telephone lines for RightFax and RightFax Express implementations.
-RightFax or RightFax Express with RightFax Connect is a hybrid fax solution with outsourced telephony.
-This is the perfect option for organizations that need the enterprise-class capabilities of RightFax or the SMB features of RightFax Express, but want to remove the complexity of integrating their telephone network with their fax server software. - OpenText[®] XM Fax[®] is an enterprise-grade solution that can be tailored to meet the needs of businesses of all sizes.
-It can be deployed on premises, in the cloud, or as a hybrid solution.
-With XM Fax, employees can easily and securely fax from their workstations, email, business applications, mobile devices, or multi-function printers (MFPs), integrating with and streamlining workflows across the entire organization.
+- OpenText[TM] Fax Cloud Connect is a cloud service that eliminates the need for fax channels and telephone lines for OpenText Fax (RightFax) and OpenText Fax Express (RightFax Express) implementations.
+OpenText Fax or OpenText Fax Express with OpenText Fax Cloud Connect is a hybrid fax solution with outsourced telephony.
+This is the perfect option for organizations that need the enterprise-class capabilities of OpenText Fax or the SMB features of OpenText Fax Express but want to remove the complexity of integrating their telephone network with their fax server software. - OpenTextTM Core Fax is a SaaS cloud solution that can be tailored to meet the needs of businesses of all sizes.
+With OpenText Core Fax, employees can easily and securely fax from their workstations, email, business applications, mobile devices, or multi-function printers (MFPs), integrating with and streamlining workflows across the entire organization.